PaddlePaddle/Paddle.js/packages/paddlejs-models/ocr/README.md

 Ocr is a text recognition module, which includes two models: ocr_detection and ocr_recognition。 Ocr_detection model detects the region of the text in the picture, ocr_recognition model can recognize the characters (Chinese / English / numbers) in each text area.

-The module provides three interfaces.
-Users only need to input a text picture to draw the text box selection area and obtain the text box selection coordinates and text recognition results.
+The module provides a simple and easy-to-use interface.
+Users only need to upload pictures to obtain text recognition results.

 The input shape of the ocr_recognition model is [1, 3, 32, 320], and the selected area of the picture text box will be processed before the model reasoning: the width height ratio of the selected area of the picture text box is < = 10, and the whole selected area will be transferred into the recognition model; If the width height ratio of the frame selected area is > 10, the frame selected area will be cropped according to the width, the cropped area will be introduced into the recognition model, and finally the recognition results of each part of the cropped area will be spliced.